Jerry Dunn (runner)

 Jerry Alan Dunn (born January 29, 1946) is an American athlete dubbed "America's Marathon Man" by Jim Murray of the LA Times.
 His running career began in 1975 and has spanned 48 years, breaking world records along the way and seeing the creation of nationally acclaimed events.

 Early life

 Dunn was 18 years old when his father died of a coronary heart attack, courtesy of an unhealthy lifestyle.
 Dunn attributes this event to be a precursor to what would become a 25-year drinking career and evolution into a high-functioning alcoholic.

-At age 29, he moved to Sarasota, FL, to build and manage a very successful restaurant operation.
-He also answered a pesky challenge by a lifeguard friend to run along the beach with him and the other lifeguards on their daily training runs..
-He did so for a half mile, barefoot, and from that moment on he was a running convert.

 On Dunn's 37th birthday, he finally admitted to having a problem with alcohol.
 "I turned to running as my replacement addiction," Dunn says, "and I haven't stopped since then.
 Over the years, my passion for running has led me to a career, and a new lifestyle."